Screenshot 2023 05 01 223130 e1682998710933

 Thinkers such as Amartya Sen argue that democratic values are essential to successful development, pointing out that no substantial famine has ever occurred in an independent and democratic country with a relatively free press.
 He cites the example of India, where the last famine in 1943 took place under British colonial rule.

 Your support helps us be a leading light for and a champion of America’s free press.
 It enables us to continue to do the vital work of publishing quality, inciteful, and engaging independent journalism.
 We cannot do this without support from you – our readers and subscribers.
-Whether you can give $5 or $10 a month or $10,000 a year, your gift provides the sustainable funding that US Renew News needs to continue amplifying the voices of democracy across the nation.
+Whether you can give $5 or $10 a month or $10,000 a year, your gift provides the sustainable funding that U.S. Resist News needs to continue amplifying the voices of democracy across the nation.

 Support & Contribute

-Meeting Our Contributing Writers
+Contributing Writers

 Ron Israel